SecKatie/ha-wyzeapi/README.md

 # **NOTICE:** Wyze has started rate limiting the requests to the service that this integration relys on.
 Until a solution to overcome this is found it is likely that this integration will cease to function.
+# **UPDATE:** Functionality appears to have returned to normal.
+I am monitoring the situation and will provide updates based on my upcoming conversation with a Wyze Security Architect

 <a href="https://www.buymeacoffee.com/joshmulliken"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=joshmulliken&button_colour=FFDD00&font_colour=000000&font_family=Poppins&outline_colour=000000&coffee_colour=ffffff"></a>